weka/snaptool/README.md

         force_https:
         verify_cert:

 The snaptool: section allows a single keyword 'port:' which is the network port that will be used to run the web status UI.
 If this is 0, the web status UI will be shut down.
-The default is 8090 if not provided (if not provided, this can also be overriden at the command line, but the snaptool.yml setting will supercede the command line argument).
+The default port is 8090.
+If not provided, this can also be overriden at the command line, but the snaptool.yml setting will supercede the command line argument.

     snaptool:
         port: 8090

 Filesystems are in the 'filesystems' section, and these entries define which snapshot schedule(s) will run for the listed filesystems.
-Each filesystem line looks like:
+Each filesystem line has the following format:

     <fsname>:  <schedule1>,<schedule2>...

-Schedules Syntax is below.
+Schedules syntax is below.
 Schedules that are within a schedule group cannot be assigned separately from the group.
 The groupname must be used.

 Using the example configuration file (YAML file), define your filesystems and which schedule(s) they should use.
 Also define custom schedules in the YAML file.
 Schedule keywords and syntax are shown below.

 To indicate that a particular schedule (i.e.: monthly, weekly) should not run on a filesystem, set the "retain" to 0, or remove it from the filesystem's schedule list.

-snaptool reloads the YAML configuration file before calculating the next set of snapshot runs, if at least 5 minutes have passed since the last reload.
+Snaptool reloads the YAML configuration file, before calculating the next set of snapshot runs, if at least 5 minutes have elapsed since the last reload.

 # Schedule Syntax